beacon-biosignals/StableHashTraits.jl/test/benchmark_records.md

 row).
 It appears that the calls to `get!` on the cached type hashes are a quite a bit slower than the cost of hashing the content of the object.

-The implementation used in 1.3 reduces the times in this table beyond what caching can accomplish alone by hoisting type hashes outside of loops (and still caching their results for future use).
+The implementation used in 1.3 reduces the times in the benchmarks beyond what caching can accomplish alone by hoisting type hashes outside of loops (and still caching their results for future use).
 For example when hashing `Vector{Int}` the hash of the type `Int` is computed only when hashing the array type, not when hashing the individual elements.